Job Openings | Communication Studies

 The department offers course work in rhetorical, performance and social science traditions.
 Students are afforded opportunities to explore communication from applied and theoretical perspectives using analytical, critical, quantitative and qualitative methodologies.
 Course work features the investigation of communication in interpersonal, organizational, aesthetic, health, cultural, intercultural, legal, political and international contexts.
 Students will encounter topics such as gender and diversity issues, social change, conflict, and narrative.
 The graduate experience often is enhanced by opportunities to engage in consulting; conducting research with faculty members; participating in regional and national festivals and professional conferences, and/or internships with corporations, social service organizations, arts organizations, and government agencies.

 The Department of Communication Studies seeks qualified individuals for its Adjunct Assistant Instructor Pool and welcomes applicants at any time.
-This posting is for Fall 2023, Spring 2024, and Summer 2024 semesters.
 The specific courses involved may vary from semester to semester and openings to teach these courses to develop on a periodic basis, depending on department teaching needs.

 The anticipated need for all COMM courses.